Dollar prices rise in Baghdad, Erbil - Shafaq News

 Dollar prices rise in Baghdad, Erbil

-According to a survey by Shafaq News Agency, the dollar's rates, with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, set at 150,300 dinars for every 100 dollars, Wednesday’s 150,200 dinars.
+According to a survey by Shafaq News Agency, the dollar's rates, with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, set at 151,250 dinars for every 100 dollars, compared to 151,000 dinars in the morning.